efrecon/machinery/docs/Reference.md

 ## YAML Specification

 Clusters are described using a YAML definition file.
+There are two versions of this file format.
+When no version is specified, the old v1 is assumed and `machinery` will default to [Docker Swarm].
+When a toplevel key called version exists and contains a version number greater than `2`, the file is considered to be in the new file format and `machinery` will default to creating new [Swarm Mode] clusters.

-These files should contain a list of YAML dictionaries, where each key should be the name of a virtual machine within that cluster.
+In the new file format, a toplevel key called `machines` should contain a list of YAML dictionaries, where each key should be the name of a virtual machine within that cluster.
+In the old file format, virtual machine names are toplevel keys instead.
 Note that, as described before, `machinery` will prepend the rootname of the YAML file to the virtual machine in `docker-machine` in most cases.
 For each VM-specifying dictionary, `machinery` recognises a number of keys as described below:

+### `machines`

+The machines top-level key, introduced in v2 contains a list of machines.
+In v1, these names are at the top-level of the YAML hierarchy instead.
+The following keys are allowed in machine descriptions:

-### `driver`
+#### `driver`

 The value of `driver` should be the `docker-machine` driver to be used when creating the machine.
 If none is provided, the driver that is specified at the command-line under the option `-driver` will be used.
 This defaults to `virtualbox` as it is available on all platforms.

-### `master`
+#### `master`

-`master` should be a boolean and the value of `master` will specify if this machine is the swarm master.
-There can only be one swarm master per cluster.
+`master` should be a boolean and the value of `master` will specify if this machine is (one of) the swarm master.
+In the old [Docker Swarm] there can only be one swarm master per cluster, in the new [Swarm Mode], there can be several masters. `machinery` will arrange for masters (and workers) to automatically join the cluster as necessary.

-### `cpu`
+#### `cpu`

 `cpu` should be an integer and specifies the number of CPUs to allocate to that virtual machine.
 This will be automatically translated to each driver-specific option whenever possible.
 A warning will be issued at creation time if the driver does not support that option.

-### `size`
+#### `size`

 In its simplest form, `size` is an integer and specifies the size of the virtual disk for the virtual machine.
 This should be expressed in